-15.1.
-Piazza Site for MATH 110.
-The instructor will not moderate piazza.

-- One GSI will be assigned to loosely monitor the piazza site.
-Other GSIs may occasionally check but are not obligated nor should be expected to verify or moderate the content of the posts on piazza. - The piazza site is open only for students enrolled in the course, and the topics discussed are restricted only to the content or logistics of the course. - While we will disable the ability for students to post anonymously to instructors, we do not wish that to dissuade you from feeling comfortable asking any honest and relevant question. - Any posting of links or references on how to obtain unauthorized or pirated copies of the textbook or other copyrighted materials directly violates the course syllabus about plagiarism.
-Posting such content is illegal, and any student who does so faces academic and other sanctions.
+- 16.1.
+Piazza Site for MATH 53.
+The instructor will not moderate piazza. - A couple of GSI will be assigned to loosely monitor the piazza site.
+Other GSIs may occasionally check but are not obligated nor should be expected to verify or moderate the content of the posts on piazza. - The piazza site is open only for students enrolled in the course, and the topics discussed are restricted primarily to the math content the course: the piazza site is a math site.
+However, you CANNOT just ask how to solve a problem without having tried it and describing your attempts and where you are having difficulty.
+Posting full solutions to a problem is also NOT allowed.
+Posting ideas, partial calculations, and other math discussion is OK.